-As a landlord in Southern California and Ohio, it’s important to know the signs of a great property manager.
+As a landlord in Ohio and Southern California, it’s important to know the signs of a great property manager.
 Even if you don’t need their services today, there might come a time when you do.
-In our latest post, we will explore the signs of a great property manager who can help increase the value and income potential income from your Southern California and Ohio investment property!
+In our latest post, we will explore the signs of a great property manager who can help increase the value and income potential income from your Ohio and Southern California investment property!

 When requiring the assistance of a property manager, hiring the right one can be a tough decision.
 How can you be sure you are finding one who is going to work as hard as you need them to?
 Not all property managers are the same.
 You should look for a property manager who will provide the services you need.
 Some landlords only need the basics, while others need a full-service team.
-Keep reading to learn how to find the right property manager for your property in Southern California and Ohio or the surrounding areas!
+Keep reading to learn how to find the right property manager for your property in Ohio and Southern California or the surrounding areas!

 Who are your fellow investors trusting to manage their properties?
 When you join investment groups and network with other like-minded professionals, you will be able to ask these very questions.
 You’ll get honest feedback from people who have personally used their services.
 Ask for referrals, recommendations, and read reviews.
 Don’t just count on what landlords have to say, but look at the tenant’s impression too.
 Happy tenants mean less turnover and more profits.

 You can do a lot of research on a company before choosing them to represent you.
 What do their ads look like?
 IS that how you would like to see your property represented?
 How long does it take for them to place a tenant?
 How thorough are their background checks?
 How do they answer the phone?
 How will they screen tenants?
 Are the professional?
 There are lots of things you will want to ask about a property manager before hiring them.
 Make sure they hold the proper licenses and meet all of the requirements to legally manage your property.